Pregnancy can be one of life’s most exciting times, but let’s be real, there are some stressful moments too.

 And there also isn’t clear-cut proof that your little peanut can “feel” when you go through an isolated stressful incident.

-So while you should do what you can to manage your stress levels, you don’t need to let the idea that your little one can tell when you have a stressful day become another thing on your list of pregnancy worries.
+So while you should do what you can to manage your stress levels, you don’t need to let the idea that your little one can feel the impact of a stressful day become another thing on your list of pregnancy worries.

-How much stress is too much during pregnancy?
+How much stress is too much when pregnant?

-While everyone’s response to stress is different, there are a few warning signs to look out for:
+Here are a few warning signs that you may be veering into toxic territory to look out for:

 - Faster heart rate